-The Insurance Companies must comply with minimum capital requirements under applicable state laws and regulations.
 The RBC formula is used by insurance regulators to monitor capital and surplus levels.
 It was designed to capture the widely varying elements of risks undertaken by writers of different lines of insurance business having differing risk characteristics, as well as writers of similar lines where differences in risk may be related to corporate structure, investment policies, reinsurance arrangements, and a number of other factors.
 The Company periodically monitors the RBC level of each of the Insurance Companies.
-As of December 31, 2019, 2018 and 2017, each of the Insurance Companies exceeded the minimum required RBC level, as determined by the NAIC and adopted by the state insurance regulators.
-None of the Insurance Companies' RBC ratios were less than 400% of the authorized control level RBC as of December 31, 2019, 2018 and 2017.
+As of December 31, 2020, 2019 and 2018, each of the Insurance Companies exceeded the minimum required RBC level, as determined by the NAIC and adopted by the state insurance regulators.
+None of the Insurance Companies' RBC ratios were less than 350% of the authorized control level RBC as of December 31, 2020, 2019 and 2018.
 Generally, an RBC ratio of 200% or less would require some form of regulatory or company action.